v8/v8.dev/src/docs/torque.md

 void StoreJSProxyTarget(TNode<JSProxy> p_o, TNode<HeapObject> p_v);
 ```

-As described above, the fields definied in Torque classes generate C++ code that removes the need for duplicate boilerplate accessor and heap visitor code.
+As described above, the fields defined in Torque classes generate C++ code that removes the need for duplicate boilerplate accessor and heap visitor code.
 Because the example above uses `@generateCppClass`, the hand-written definition of JSProxy must inherit from a generated class template, like this:

 ```cpp
 // In js-proxy.h: